tilezen/vector-datasource/TESTS.md

 ### Running against a testing server

 This is the recommended method for running local tests on a laptop or desktop machine.
 It parses annotations in the tests to find the elements required for the test to complete, and downloads these from an [Overpass API](http://wiki.openstreetmap.org/wiki/Overpass_API) server.
+For data which does not come from OpenStreetMap, there are a set of "fixture" shapefiles under the `integration-tests/fixtures/` subdirectory.
+Please see the section on writing tests for more information.

 Before running the tests, make sure that you have installed `tileserver` and `tilequeue` either from git or by running `pip install -r requirements.txt`, and that you have the programs `osm2pgsql` and `shp2pgsql` installed.
 You will need a recent version of `osm2pgsql`, for example 0.91.0, which may not be available from your operating systems default packages, especially on Debian or Ubuntu systems.
 In the case that you can't get a recent version from default packages, you may need to install [from source](https://github.com/openstreetmap/osm2pgsql) or [other package sources](https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa).